profgarrett/course_sql/sql01-introduction.md

   - Security
   - Efficient data retrieval
   - Efficient data manipulation
+  - Large datasets (Excel is limited in how many rows it can accept)
+  - Integrity (columns can be fixed to certain types)
 - *Disadvantages*
   - High initial setup costs
   - Need for skilled administrators